hozana/next-translate-routes/README.md

   Simple rewrites would make a page accessible with 2 different urls which is bad for SEO.
 - __Auto-redirection to correct translated path__
   Ex: `/fr/english/path` redirects to `/fr/french/path`
-- __Enhanced Link component to accept a lang prop__
 - __No custom server needed!__
   Next automatic static optimization remains available.

 ## Motivation

-To build a fully internationalized website, one need to translate url segments: it is crucial for UX and SEO.
+To build a fully internationalized website, one need to translate url segments: it is important for UX and SEO.
 For now, Next only ship with locale prefixes ([see Next.js internationalized routing doc](https://nextjs.org/docs/advanced-features/i18n-routing)).

 The [next-routes](https://github.com/fridays/next-routes) package allow fully internationalized routing but it is no longer maintained, and it is designed without the latest Next api, such as internationalized routing, new data fetching methods, automatic static optimization.